-That said, the rules of meat cooking still apply to sausages: you do not want to overcook them.
+That said, the rules of cooking meat still apply to sausages: You do not want to overcook them.
 Here's what's going on inside your sausage as it cooks:

 - Under 120°F (48.9°C): The meat is still considered raw.
 Eat your sausage now and it'll taste more wet and mushy than juicy and bouncy.
 You also might get sick.

 - At 140°F (60°C): The casing and ground muscle and fat inside it are cooked through and opaque.
 At this stage, some shrinkage will have occurred, but expelled juices are still largely contained by the protein made up from the ground meat.
-In a well-made sausage, the casing should at this point be adding texture, but is not essential for retaining juices.
+In a well-made sausage, the casing should at this point be adding texture, but will not be essential for retaining juices.

-Using this method, you can get an evenly cooked sausage with plenty of smoky grilled flavor.
+Using this method, you can get an evenly cooked sausage with plenty of smoky, grilled flavor.

 It works, but it's not easy.

 The second solution is much more foolproof, and the one that's recommended by many grilling experts: Poach them first.
-By covering the sausages in cold water on the stove top and slowly bringing them up to 150°F in their water bath, you can get them cooked perfectly evenly from edge to edge.
+By covering the sausages in cold water on the stovetop and slowly bringing them up to 150°F in their water bath, you can get them cooked perfectly evenly from edge to edge.
 All that's required is a quick trip to the hot side of the grill, and you're done.

 The problem?
 It's mainly one of flavor, convenience, and opportunity lost.
 You don't get much smoke flavor because the sausage doesn't spend much time on the actual grill.
 And if I'm grilling outside, I don't want to futz around indoors with a pan of simmering water.
-Similarly, if I'm going to take the time to poach a sausage, why wouldn't I use a liquid that will not only add flavor to the sausage, but will benefit from having a sausage simmering in it as well?
+Similarly, if I'm going to take the time to poach a sausage, why wouldn't I use a liquid that will not only add flavor to the sausage, but benefit from having a sausage simmering in it as well?

 Only one technique I know of offers this solution:

-Simmered 'N' Grilled Sausages
+Simmered 'n Grilled Sausages

 This takes about 20 minutes or so—plenty of time for the smoke, condiment, and sausage flavors to all mingle.

 As a technique, it makes sense.
-After all, it's extremely similar to the slow-start, hot-finish technique I use for Perfect Prime Rib or when I grill a big fat steak.
+After all, it's extremely similar to the slow-start, hot-finish technique I use for Perfect Prime Rib, or when I grill a big fat steak.
 Slower cooking at the start means a more evenly cooked finished product.

-Just to confirm to my brain what my mouth was already telling it, I cooked up a few more sausages, this time weighing them before and after cooking to see how much fat and moisture was lost during the process.
+Just to confirm to my brain what my mouth was already telling it, I cooked up a few more sausages, this time weighing them before and after cooking to see how much fat and moisture were lost during the process.

-Get The Recipe!: Grilled Bratwurst with Beer, Mustard, and Sauerkraut »
+Get the recipe: Grilled Bratwurst With Beer, Mustard, and Sauerkraut »

-For regular hot dogs (natural casing, please!), I prefer the straight-up clean flavor of plain sauerkraut with a squirt of good spicy brown mustard.
+For regular hot dogs (natural-casing, please!), I prefer the straight-up, clean flavor of plain sauerkraut with a squirt of good spicy brown mustard.
 If you're from New York, you could also simmer the dogs in a jar of stewed onions.
-Sabrett makes a good street-cart style jar.
+Sabrett makes a good street-cart-style jar.

-Get The Recipe!: Grilled Hot Dogs with Sauerkraut »
+Get the recipe: Grilled Hot Dogs With Sauerkraut »

 If you want to go 100% grilled, you can always grill the vegetables before adding them to the aluminum tray with the sugar, vinegar, and sausages.

-Get The Recipe!: Grilled Italian Sausage with Sweet and Sour Peppers and Onions »
+Get the recipe: Grilled Italian Sausage With Sweet and Sour Peppers and Onions »

 Another slightly-more-work-but-worth-every-extra-minute recipe.
-Spicy and tart Mexican chorizo (not to be confused with dry-cured raw Spanish chorizo) gets simmered in a tangy tomato sauce punched up with capers, olives, and a handful of cilantro.
+Spicy and tart Mexican chorizo (not to be confused with dry-cured, raw Spanish chorizo) gets simmered in a tangy tomato sauce punched up with capers, olives, and a handful of cilantro.

-Get The Recipe!: Grilled Mexican Chorizo with Spicy Tomato Caper Sauce »
+Get the recipe: Grilled Mexican Chorizo With Spicy Tomato Caper Sauce »

-Choosing your Sausage
+Choosing Your Sausage

 Since I've already spent way too many words on sausages, might as well make this whole guide comprehensive.
 Starting with a good sausage is as important as how it's cooked.
 Here's what to look for:

-- Choose fresh sausages over pre-cooked.
-Pre-cooked sausage generally means pre-over-cooked sausage, and there's no way to rescue a sausage that's been overcooked.
-Look for the words "fresh" on the packaging, and ensure that the sausages inside are still soft and raw looking.
+- Choose fresh sausages over precooked.
+Precooked sausage generally means pre-over-cooked sausage, and there's no way to rescue a sausage that's been overcooked.
+Look for the words "fresh" on the packaging, and ensure that the sausages inside are still soft and raw-looking.

 - The exception is emulsified sausages.
-Emulsified sausages—sausages with a pureed, uniform filling like hot dogs or German-style weisswurst or knockwurst—almost always come pre-cooked, and this is fine.
+Emulsified sausages—sausages with a puréed, uniform filling, like hot dogs or German-style weisswurst or knockwurst—almost always come precooked, and this is fine.
 In these cases, look for sausages with natural casings.

-Can't find good house-made sausages near you and don't want to buy the mass-market stuff?
+Can't find good house-made sausages near you, and don't want to buy the mass-market stuff?
 Then consider making your own.
 Here are a half dozen easy recipes for you:

-- Chicken Sausage with Basil and Tomatoes »
+- Chicken Sausage With Basil and Tomatoes »

 - Spicy Mango Chicken Sausage »